RJ Media Student Editorial Policies

-The student Editorial Board will have final say in the content of the publications.
+The student RJ Media Editorial Board will have final say in the content of the publications.
 The advisers advise.
 The students make the decisions.

 The publications advisers will not act as a censor or have final say in determining the content of the media.
 Rather, the advisers will teach journalistic skills and guide the students in making sound legal and ethical decisions.
 The publications advisers are the faculty members who teach the journalism courses and advise the RJ Media clubs.

-School officials, administration or faculty and staff, likewise, shall not practice prior review or the have the ability to censor any student media, with the exception of material deemed to be legally obscene, libelous, substantially and materially disruptive, OR coverage on any one of the following three topics:
+School officials, administration or faculty and staff, likewise, shall not practice prior review or to censor any student media, with the exception of material deemed to be legally obscene, libelous, substantially and materially disruptive, OR coverage on any one of the following three topics:

-* In cases where there is the possibility of coverage on any one of the following three topics, the student reporters and Editorial Board will work closely with the school president and the divisional principals only on coverage and content decisions.
+* In cases where there is the possibility of coverage on any one of the following three topics, the student reporters and Editorial Board will work closely with the school president and principal only on coverage and content decisions.